 Now let’s look at how you should decide whether to become a CNA, along with where and how you should get CNA training:

-- Even though the training for a CNA position is far less than other medical degrees or certifications, it’s still not something you should waste your time on if it’s not for you.
+The work of a CNA is sometimes grueling, painful, and rough.
+Even though the training for a CNA position is far less than other medical degrees or certifications, it’s still not something you should waste your time on if it’s not for you.
 Think hard about whether you’re a good fit for this position.
+Consider volunteering at long-term care facilities, rehabilitation centers, nursing homes, assisted living facilities, or other medical organizations.
+On the job training is a great way to get a sense of the work and to experience doing it.
+If you’re sure nursing is for you, how far do you want to go in your career?

-- You can become a CNA much quicker than you can get an RN or LPN certification.
+What are your short, mid, and long-term career goals in nursing or other medical professions?
+Is becoming a CNA a good first step for you, or should you study and become an RN or Licensed Practical Nurse (LPN) straight away?
+You can complete a CNA education program much quicker than you can get an RN or LPN certification.
 However, by the time you get a CNA certification, a job, and work in it for a while to get your feet wet, you might spend enough time in the field to have earned a different certification.
 Weight the pros and cons of quick entry into nursing against higher pay and a more impressive credential.

-- You might consider a CNA training program in the area you want to work in.
+Some cities and states have higher pay for CNAs.
+The top states for CNA pay are Alaska, New York, Hawaii, California, and Nevada.
+You might consider a CNA training program in the area you want to work in.
 It’s not necessary, but the program you train under might be able to connect you to more local opportunities than CNA jobs further away.
+One thing you have on your side is the high demand for nurses and the growing demand for certified CNAs

 These are just some of the questions and considerations you should be mulling over when you’re choosing a CNA program or whether to pursue one at all.
-You can help yourself decide by discussing these questions with family, friends, experienced nurses, program facilitators, and anyone you trust.
+You can help yourself decide by discussing these questions with family, friends, experienced nurses, other healthcare professionals, program facilitators, and anyone you trust.
 Answering these questions can also be very useful in your decision-making process.

 How Can We Help You In Your Nursing Education and Career?

+Now let’s explore how we can help you in your hunt for a nursing program and in search for a nursing position.
 Here at Best Health Degrees, we’ve worked diligently to offer aspiring nurses a litany of informative content.
 We’ve ranked degree programs, including traditional and online offerings.
 We’ve prepared resources to help you decide what roles you should pursue in your medical career, and show you what opportunities exist once you’ve earned credentials, degrees, and certifications.
 We’re also committed to answering common questions describing roles in the field, their differences, and much more.
 Some of our pertinent content can be found below.

 If you find any program through our work that you’re interested in, you should contact its support staff directly.
 Usually, they’ll be happy to answer questions about their program and can give you valuable insight into whether it’s for you.
 You can learn about costs, timelines, and how to be successful from experienced professionals with an intimate understanding of any program you’re considering.